threepointone/partyserver/README.md

 ### `Party.match(request, env)`

-This is a utility method to match a request to a party class like partyKit.
+This is a utility method to match a request to a party class like PartyKit.
 It takes a url of form `/parties/:party/:room` and matches it with a namespace named Party (case insensitive) with a room name of `:room`.